-A. Extended Tax Return Deadlines.
-In response to COVID-19, the Department of Revenue extended the due date for various 2019 tax returns, thereby also pushing back deadlines for returns filed with an extension.
-For example, the extended due date for calendar year C-corporation taxpayers to file their 2019 RCT-101 was delayed to February 16, 2021.
-In addition to granting some reprieve from the original filing deadlines, taxpayers should also keep in mind that by extending the original due date for tax returns, the Department of Revenue indirectly extended the refund claim deadline that would otherwise fall on April 15, 2023 for corporate taxpayers.
+B. Extended Tax Return and Refund Claim Deadlines.
+In response to COVID-19, the Department of Revenue extended the due date for various 2019 tax returns.
+For example, the due date for calendar year C-corporation taxpayers to file their 2019 RCT-101 was delayed to August 14, 2020 (instead of May 15).
+In addition to granting some reprieve from the original filing deadlines, this means affected taxpayers will have until August 14, 2023 to file a refund claim for if they determine they overpaid their 2019 tax.
 Taxpayers with fiscal-year reporting periods will be similarly impacted.